livenson/vcdm/README.md

 LICENSE
 =======

-The terms of use of the software are governed by the BSD license (3 clause).
+The terms of use of the software are governed by the Apache 2 license.

 (c) [Ilja Livenson](mailto:ilja.livenson@gmail.com)